reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 ### [Kaggle Competitions](https://www.kaggle.com/competitions)
 Participating in Kaggle competitions has numerous benefits:
 - there's a friendly community
-- there are *kernels* (code that others share and you can copy and use, generally on the Kaggle website) that can help you get started, both in Python and R
 - you can work with others in a team
 - you become familiar with popular datasets

+An added bonus is there are *kernels*, which is code in Jupyter Notebooks that others have shared.
+You are free to copy and use them to get started on a competition.
+Code is available in both R and Python.

-You can set up your public profile to share and showcase your work.
+You can set up your public profile and share your work.
 It's also a lot of fun.

 ### Blogging
 Blogging is a way to display your communication and writing skills.
 Writing about a project or a data science topic allows you to share with the community as well as encourages you to write out your work process and thoughts.
 This is particularly handy when interviewing.